evandor/skysail-wiki/services/content-and-translations.md

 There's two things you might want to do with translations: _retrieve_ them, given a key \(and context dependent information like Headers and Locale\).
 Or set/update them, if you have the permissions and access to the relevant files.

 ### Translation retrieval

 The core logic is contained in the method

 io.skysail.core.app.SkysailApplication.translate\(key, defaultMessage, SkysailServerResource\).

 What happens here is described in the following steps:

 1. If there is no _ServiceListProvider_ available, return a translation based on the defaultMessage.
-2. Otherwise, get the best translation from the available TranslationStores.
+2. Otherwise, get the best translation \(see below\) from the available TranslationStores.
 If there is no such thing, return a translation based on the defaultMessage like before.
 3. Given a translation, check the rendererServices to render the translation and return it.
 4. If the translation was not retrieved from the InMemoryStore, persist it there for faster subsequent retrieval.

+##### Best translation

+So, what's the best translation?